 - Mitigating climate change – helps the world

-- Volunteering (nonprofit organisation) – helps your community
+- Volunteering (nonprofit organization) – helps your community

 - Sourcing ethical food – helps the world